 Both approaches would keep you healthy.
 In either case, you’re well under 20% body fat.
 And in either case, the quality of your training, diet, and lifestyle might be identical.
 No issue there.

 But the lean gains guy would have better muscle definition and would be able to keep bulking.
-The aggressive bulker would be much bigger and stronger, but he may need to take a break.
+The aggressive bulker would be much bigger and stronger, but he may need a break.

 They’ll have different challenges while bulking, too: